frank-orellana/jobsworth-installer/migration-from-hosted/README.md

 ## All together
-Assuming you downloaded all your files in /tmp/
+Putting it all together.
+Assuming you downloaded all your files in /tmp/ (including your ClockingIt backup)
 ```bash
 cd /tmp
 mysql -u root -p < schema.sql